jkravets1/equities/README.md

     # We can also pass in a query like this: u.company("Netflix",search=True).
     # It returns the first result of the search query.
-    # for multithreaded bunk downloads, we can supply a list of queries to the function.
+    # for multithreaded bulk downloads, we can supply a list of queries to the function.
     # for example: u.company(u.ciks)

 The above requests for netflix data returns a dictionary.
 Here are it's keys: